Construction Criticism: Building A Home From What You Have

 Stage Six: Decor/Interior

 Moving from the outside in, it won’t be long until the interior of your home will be able to be worked on, and a lot of people will find this part of the job to be one of their favourites.
 While your new place is still in a state from being built, you will have a great chance to make a mess without any consequences, making this the best time to get started.
 Your plans will play a huge part in this, and you should avoid straying from them if you want to have the best possible home at the end of it.
 There are loads of companies out there which can help you with interior design, ranging from freelancers on the web to multinational companies.
+Be sure to pick a designer who works best in your decor style, whether it be farmhouse or modern scandi style.

 Stage Seven: Cleaning Up